Roehre2 (Philips 837A)

 See the software section below for more details.

-It's really difficult to find good yet inexpensive displays, especially when you have to use the Rasperry Pi's HDMI or composite ports; the DSI port is still not accessible.
+It's really difficult to find good yet inexpensive displays, especially when you have to use HDMI or composite ports on your computer (the DSI port on mine is not accessible).
 I found a 3.5" display meant for rear view cameras of cars.
 It has a resolution of 320x240 and uses the composite port.

 You can get those displays on eBay, but you have to be careful: Some of the sellers claim their displays have a resolution of 640x480, but in most (all?) cases that resolution gets down scaled to the real resolution of 320x240, or they count the subpixels instead of the real pixels.